 - Staten Island Zoo Wednesdays 2 pm-4:45 pm

 - New York Aquarium Wednesdays 3 pm-5 pm from Memorial Day to Labor Day and 3 pm - 3:30 pm the rest of the year.

 Botanical Gardens and Farms

 - Queens Botanical Gardens Wednesdays 3 pm-6 pm

 - Wave Hill Cultural Center Tuesdays 9 am-12 pm

-- Queens County Farm Museum always free
+- Queens County Farm Museum is always free

 Historic Houses of Worship

 - St. Mark’s Church-in-the-Bowery in the East Village